• About Texas Travel Talk

 Downtown Dallas

 Take a tour and see Dallas from a new view at one of the city’s most recognizable landmarks by exploring the observation tower at the top of the Reunion Tower.
-Whether you want to see Dallas during the day or the city lights at night, there are several touring packages.
+Whether you want to see Dallas during the day or the city lights at night, there are several touring packages on the GeO-Deck.
 Currently, the restaurants are closed for renovation, but you can still go up to the tower to see below.
 It does cost to tour the tower.

 6. Dallas Arboretum And Botanical Gardens